jasonwhite/ducible/README.md

 ### Linux

 Although this is primarily a Windows utility, it was developed in a Linux environment simply because it is faster and easier.
+One might also want to use it for compiling Windows binaries on Linux.
 Thus, it builds and runs on Linux as well.

 To build it, just run `make`.